Meet the team:

 Bhuwan is a graduate student in the Master of Science in Environmental Studies.
 Bhuwan completed his undergraduate degree in Forestry Sciences from the Institute of Forestry, Tribhuvan University, Nepal, with an interest in Forest ecology and management, biometrics and modeling, and integrating spatial sciences in forestry and NRM.

-Currently, Bhuwan is working on a white oak project in Appalachian Ohio, where he will be studying the physiological differences between various white oak seed sources from the eastern USA.
+Currently, Bhuwan is working on a white oak project in Appalachian Ohio, where he will be studies the physiological differences between white oak seed sources from the eastern USA.
 He will assess which white oak seed sources are most suited to the Appalachian region.

-Apart from his research, Bhuwan loves to be in the wild and around trees, strolling in the jungle, hiking, and biking.
+Bhuwan loves to be in the wild and around trees, strolling in the jungle, hiking, and biking.
 He enjoys talking to people and is looking forward to making new friends.
+GO BOBCATS!!!

 Mehrnoush Keshavarzian

-Mehrnoush is a graduate student in the Environmental Studies.
-She joined the Davis Reseach Group in 2022, and works on designing anaerobic digestion systems for a local business.
+Mehrnoush completed a Master of Science in Environmental Studies in 2024.
+She joined the Davis Reseach Group in 2022, and assessed designs for anaerobic digestion systems custom sized for local business.
 Her research involves techno-economic analysis and environmental impact assessments for various operation scenarios to identify the optimum mode of operation.

 Sean Pierce